catseye/The-Platform/USAGE.md

     shelf_cd befunge-93

-There is also a script to run all the tests for all the projects:
+There is also a `shelf` command to run all the tests for all the projects:

-    cd ~
-    ./test-shelf.sh
+    shelf_test catseye/*

 License Information
 -------------------